COVID-19 Precautionary Measures & Updates

 SSE Riga Premises

-The SSE Riga building on Strēlnieku 4a is open to SSE Riga students, faculty and staff members as well as tenants from 8:00-18:00 on working days.
+The SSE Riga building on Strēlnieku 4a is open to SSE Riga students from 8:00 – 22:00 during working days.
+Also, students are allowed to use classrooms for individual studies.
 The main building is closed on weekends.
-Please note that auditoriums and classrooms outside the scheduled classes are not available to the students.
 The cafeteria on the ground floor is closed.
 The building is closed to the general public and short-term visitors are required to register their visit at the SSE Riga reception desk.

 SSE Riga has started the academic year by offering a blend of on-campus and online learning to ensure students have a consistent and high-quality experience and so that international students can participate in the study process without coming to Riga.
 All on-site Bachelor programme activities (mainly group seminars) are limited to 30 persons.